Committed to improving the health and well-being of all people across every state.

 The state passed Public Act 5412 in 2014, establishing the Community Health Worker Advisory Board, which considers CHW core competencies and develops recommendations for state leaders.

 Public Act 102-0004 (HB0158) was signed by the governor on April 27, 2021.
-The public act creates a board within the Department of Public Health to develop and oversee CHW certification and directs the state to add CHW services as a covered benefit under the state’s Medicaid program.
+The public act creates a board within the DPH to develop and oversee CHW certification and directs the state to add CHW services as a covered benefit under the state’s Medicaid program.
 The state is in the process of implementing this new law.
-When implemented, CHW services will be reimbursed both through the Medicaid state plan.
+When implemented, CHW services will be reimbursed through the Medicaid state plan.

 State Resources